How to Build the Ideal Chatbot for Your Brand (with Examples)

 Build an ideal chatbot for your brand with these tips

-With the growing use of chatbots in the B2B industry, organizations can now think of new ways to leverage it and offer unparalleled customer experience to their users; and even generate quality leads much easier and more efficiently.
+With the growing use of AI in marketing through chatbots in the B2B industry, organizations can now think of new ways to leverage it and offer unparalleled customer experience to their users; and even generate quality leads much easier and more efficiently.
 Key takeaways from this post include:

 - Incorporate the elements of conversation into your chatbot: greeting, questions, information, verification, errors, apologies, suggestions, and conclusions.